freemish/comp-sci-refresher-in-python/README.md

 - [x] facade: encapsulates more complex logic in one or more classes with multiple methods; provides a convenient interface at the cost of obscuring potential complex uses of subsystems
 - [x] flyweight: reuse a few heavyweight objects to generate many unique objects that share those properties
 - [x] proxy: provide an interface over an existing concrete API class and implement that interface with a proxy class that has an instance of the concrete API class; allows for simplicity of introducing changes to how the API class works or using alternative API classes with minimized code rewrite
+- [x] filter: filter through a list of filterable objects with stored filter objects (meh)

 Behavioral: